The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Application: Symmetry breaking for a crystal in the Kohn-Sham model with large Dirac exchange

 In this section we work with electronic density matrices which are $(\ell\cR)$-periodic for some $\ell\geq1$.
 All the previous definitions are easily extended to the case $\ell\geq2$.
 Our main goal is to determine whether an $(\ell\cR)$-periodic minimiser is necessarily $\cR$-periodic or not.
-The functional to minimise is the Kohn-Sham energy per unit cell which is defined by
+In what follows, we enforce neutrality of the system.
+So, in any supercell of the type $\ell \WS$, we impose